 Panasonic G9 versus Panasonic G85

 The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2016.
 Both the G9 and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The G9 has a resolution of 20.2 megapixel, whereas the G85 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic G9 and the Panasonic G85 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).